francabrera/ibmqx-user-guides/README.rst

 					make test

-:sunglasses: If you'd like to contribute please take a look to our `contribution guidelines <CONTRIBUTING.rst>`__.
+If you'd like to contribute please take a look to our `contribution guidelines <CONTRIBUTING.rst>`__.

 Other QISKit projects